jfrog/jfrog-mission-control-2.0/OnBoardingScripts/README.md

 - Maturity

-  The repository's maturity, in terms of its stage in the project lifecycle (for example: dev,stage,pre-prod,prod,release).
+  The repository's maturity, in terms of its stage in the project lifecycle (for example: dev,stage,pre-prod,prod and release).

 - Package Type